 - Generation resources must be able to provide 0.1 MW of Regulation Capability in order to participate in the Regulation Market.
 Demand Resources must be able to provide 0.1 MW of Regulation Capability in order to participate in the Regulation Market. - Generation resources must have a governor capable of AGC control. - Resources must be able to receive an AGC signal.
-Resources MW output must be telemetered to the PJM control center in a manner determined to be acceptable by PJM. - New resources must pass an initial performance tests (minimum 75% compliance required).
-Current resources that are qualified on the date of implementation of regulation market changes do not need to re-qualify for the signal that they currently follow.
-However, initial qualification does not preclude a resource from being disqualified from the regulation market for non-performance. - Resources must demonstrate minimum performance standards, as set forth in the PJM Manual 12: Balancing Operations, Section 4: Providing Ancillary Services. - Resources should give priority to the regulation signal by not allowing the sum of the regulating ramp rate and energy ramp rate to exceed the economic ramp rate.
-Only after a regulating resource has accounted for the regulation capability, may a generator use net of the economic base point and the regulation ramp rate to follow the energy signal. - Demand Resources must complete initial and continuing training on Regulation and Synchronized Reserve Market as documented in Manual 40: Certification and Training Requirements, Section 2.6: Training Requirements for Demand Response Resources Supplying Regulation and Synchronized Reserve.
+Resources MW output must be telemetered to the PJM control center in a manner determined to be acceptable by PJM. - New resources must pass an initial performance test (minimum 75% compliance required). - Resources must demonstrate minimum performance standards, as set forth in the PJM Manual 12: Balancing Operations, Section 4: Providing Ancillary Services. - Resources should give priority to the regulation signal by not allowing the sum of the regulating ramp rate and energy ramp rate to exceed the economic ramp rate.
+Only after a regulating resource has accounted for the regulation capability, may a generator use net of the economic base point and the regulation ramp rate to follow the energy signal. - Demand Resources must complete initial and continuing training on Regulation and Synchronized Reserve Market as documented in Manual 40: Certification and Training Requirements, Section 2.6: Training Requirements for Demand Response Resources Supplying Regulation and Synchronized Reserve. - When a Demand Resource that is eligible for the Regulation Market is called for a mandatory Emergency or Pre-Emergency Load Management Event, it will be deassigned from Regulation for any intervals that overlap with the Load Management Event, starting from the notice time of the Load Management Event, unless otherwise approved by PJM.
+PJM will not assign the resource to Regulation for the remainder of the mandatory portion of the Load Management Event.

-The following information must be supplied through the eMKT System:
+The following information must be supplied through the Markets Gateway System: